 Option 1 That Council notes the information as detailed in Attachment 1 to this report on the City's Access and Inclusion Plan 2020-2024 progress between July to September 2020.

-Risk Catego ry Adopted Risk Appetite Risk Assessment Outcome
+Risk Categor ry Adopted Risk Appetite Risk Assessment Outcome

 Strategic Dire ection Moderate Low

 Reputation Low Low

 Governance Low Low

 Community a nd Stakeholder Moderate Low

-Financial Management Low Low
+Financial Mar nagement Low Low

 Environmental Responsibility Low Low

 Service Delivery Low Low

 Organisational Health and Safety Low Low

-Conclusion It is considered that there are low risks associated with the information provided in this

-the outcomes and objectives of t

-information will be us sed to inform the City's Annual Pro gress Report to the Department
+Conclusion report, as it meets information will be us there are low risks associated with the outcomes and objectives of sed to inform the City's Annual Pro the City's AIP 2020-2024.
+The

-of Communities for 2 2020/21. -
+of Communities for 2 2020/21.